curtisgreene/message/README.md

 ### Images

 Uploading images for both articles and user profile pictures was another interesting challenge.
 Rather than saving images in my Postgres database with Paperclip and ImageMagick (a popular solution), I wanted to try a different route.
 The images are stored by a third-party storage system called Cloudinary.
 I am using Dropzone for drag and drop functionality and superagent to send the file to Cloudinary.
 Cloudinary's response includes a URL which is getting stored in my database.

+### What Next

+In the future, I would implement Message with Redux from the very beginning.
+The best way to learn the value of managing state with Redux is to build a complex React application.
+I have several instances where I am passing state downward multiple levels, where it would be much easier to simply connect the necessary components directly to the store.